 Team building games and activities are great ways to help groups develop cooperation, decision making and communication skills.
-Team building exercises can be adapted for many different settings and public domain examples are found freely available across the net.
+Team building exercises can be adapted for many different settings and public domain examples are found freely available across the web.

 In the next few days I will post some of my favourites, used over the years in youth clubs, youth weekends, camps and as team building exercises with new groups.